-With the exception of the tricky diminished vii (which I’ll cover later down the line), we’ve now played around with the core major key chords.
+With the exception of the tricky diminished vii (which we’re ignoring for the time being), in this series so far, we’ve played around with all of the core major key chords.
 With these under your belt, you should be able to

 - establish a sense of home,